Notable People

 Scale changed the challenge without changing the premise

 Sweetgreen's own recruiting and investor materials show how far that project moved.
 On one company page, Sweetgreen describes itself as having grown from three college students' idea into a multi-state, publicly listed company.
-Another official page still frames the company around healthy food at scale and a national footprint large enough to make the brand feel infrastructural rather than local.
+Another official page frames the company around healthy food at scale and a national footprint large enough to make the brand feel infrastructural rather than local.

 That transition is where Neman's biography becomes more revealing.

 Plenty of founder stories are compelling up to the point where the first few stores work.
-The real test comes later, when a company has to behave like a system.
+The serious test comes later, when a company has to behave like a system.
 Public markets, labor, menu consistency, digital ordering, procurement, and brand identity all start pulling against each other.
-By then, the founder is no longer just proving that an idea is attractive.
+By then, the founder is no longer proving that an idea is attractive.
 He is proving that the idea can survive contact with operational reality.

 The company matters because it tried to change the default, not the edge case